belal-hossam/measuring-distance-using-ultrasonic-sensor/README.md

 Specifications:
 1. Microcontroller: ATmega32 operating at a frequency of 8MHz.
 2. Distance Measurement: Utilizes the HC-SR04 ultrasonic sensor to measure distances.
-3. Sensor Interface: Refer to the "HC-SR04 Ultrasonic MT Student Tutorial" PDF file for interfacing instructions.
+3. Sensor Interface: using  the HC-SR04 Ultrasonic sensor
 4. LCD Display: Displays the measured distance in real-time.